Carthage/Carthage/README.md

 ### Caching builds

-By default Carthage will avoid rebuilding a dependency if its resolved version and the hash of its built frameworks are unchanged for a given platform.
-Caching information is stored in invisible version files in the Build directory, which are described in more detail in Carthage’s documentation.
-If the --no-cache-builds option is provided, both cached and non-cached frameworks will be built.
+By default Carthage will rebuild a dependency regardless of whether it's the same resolved version as before.
+Passing the `--cache-builds` will cause carthage to avoid rebuilding a dependency if it can.
+See information on [version files][VersionFile] for details on how carthage performs this caching.

 ### Bash/Zsh/Fish completion